christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 #### What helped you this week?

+* having lots of different tasks
+* music to motivate me and keep me going
+* a clear plan for the week's work!

 #### What did you achieve?

 * Updated performance measure and classification method viz with more options
 * Annotated a bunch more articles
+* got my bibliography up and running in overleaf

 #### What did you struggle with?

+* overleaf and the bibliography was hard!
+But got there in the end
-* Some more health issues, but most a good week (so far!)
+* Some more health issues, but mostly a good week (so far!)

 #### What would you like to work on next week?